shopware5/devdocs/source/blog/_posts/2015-12-04-working-with-the-http-cache.md

 categories:
 - dev
 indexed: true
-github_link: blog/_posts/2015-12-02-http-cache-advanced.md
+github_link: blog/_posts/2015-12-04-working-with-the-http-cache.md

 authors: [dn]
 ---
 In an earlier blog post I discussed the [basics of Shopware's HTTP cache](/blog/2015/02/11/understanding-the-shopware-http-cache/).
-It think it is a good read to get a picture of *how* Shopware's HTTP cache works.
+I think it is a good read to get a picture of *how* Shopware's HTTP cache works.
 In this post, I will go more into detail about how to actually *work* with the cache.
 In order to do so, I will also recap some configuration options, you might already know from our wiki.